AdobeDocs/experience-platform.en/help/destinations/api/update-destination-dataflows.md

 ## Enable or disable dataflow {#enable-disable-dataflow}

 When enabled, a dataflow exports profiles to the destination.
-Dataflows are enabled by default, but can be disabled to pause from exporting profiles.
+Dataflows are enabled by default, but can be disabled to pause the profile exports.

 You can enable or disable an existing destination dataflow by making a PATCH request to the [!DNL Flow Service] API and providing an updated value for the `state` property.